jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * how many registered customers? how many customers, registered or not, purchased?
 * Inactive customers and low customer engagement confirmed:
     * 83% of customers who created accounts purchased products within three months, including 13% of those who did in less than one month.
     * 269 registered customers with no purchase history yet.
+* purchase frequency:

 ## Tableau Interactive Dashboard

 ## Deep Dive Insights on Underperformance in Q4 2022.

 > **Factors to consider**:
-> Electronic products, such as our top products - gaming monitor and latops -, have **a long lifespan** of at least 3-5 years.
+> Electronic products, such as our top products - gaming monitors and latops -, have **a long lifespan** of at least 3-5 years.
 Hence,
 > whether existing customers stay active - by revisiting and buying different products - and introducing new customers to our
 > platform is crucial. (how to keep them engaged and have them revisit when needed. it's not amazon where you can buy groceries and
 > everything at one place. it's not everyday needs.)